NewJumper/Thats-A-Lot-Of-Items/README.md

 TALOI brings a lot more into the world of Minecraft.
 Ranging from tons of new ores, machinery, items, blocks, and a bunch of other random stuff, this mod will bring diversity and more creativity into your world.

-This mod is only available for Forge.
-I will probably never make it for Fabric.
+This mod is only available on Forge, there are not plans for Fabric, yet.

 ###### *Wiki: https://newjumper.github.io/Thats-A-Lot-Of-Items/* no more wiki
 ###### *Most of the following content is either in progress or to be added*